GisellNatalia/PUJ-Spotify-RecSys/API/REST API/READEM.md

 ## Execution

-To run the API, open a terminal in the `rest_api` folder and run the following command: `uvicorn app:app --reload`
+To run the API, open a terminal in the `API REST` folder and run the following command: `uvicorn app:app --reload`

 This will start the API server at `http://localhost:8000/`.